-- 6. The direction of heat flow in Table 3.12.1.1 is considered to be the predominant direction of heat flow for the hours of occupation of the building.
-It takes into account the higher rate of occupancy of houses at night time rather than day time. - (c) A roof that- - (i) is required to achieve a minimum Total R-Value; and - (ii) has metal sheet roofing fixed to metal purlins, metal rafters or metal battens; and - (iii) does not have a ceiling lining or has a ceiling lining fixed directly to those metal purlins, metal rafters or metal battens (see Figure 3.12.1.1(b)), must have a thermal break, consisting of a material with an R-Value of not less than 0.2, installed between the metal sheet roofing and its supporting member.
+- 6. The direction of heat flow in Table 3.12.1.1a is considered to be the predominant direction of heat flow for the hours of occupation of the building.
+It takes into account the higher rate of occupancy of houses at night time rather than day time. - 7.
+The weight of roof or ceiling insulation, particularly if additional ceiling insulation is used for compliance with the energy efficiency provisions, needs to be considered in the selection of plasterboard, plasterboard fixings and building framing.

+(c) A roof that-

+- (i) is required to achieve a minimum Total R-Value; and - (ii) has metal sheet roofing directly fixed to metal purlins, metal rafters or metal battens; and - (iii) does not have a ceiling lining or has a ceiling lining fixed directly to those metal purlins, metal rafters or metal battens (see Figure 3.12.1.1(b)), must have a thermal break, consisting of a material with an R-Value of not less than 0.2, installed between the metal sheet roofing and its supporting metal purlins, metal rafters, or metal battens.

-(d) A roof, or roof and associated ceiling, is deemed to have the Total R-Value required by Table 3.12.1.1 if it complies with Figure 3.12.1.1.
+(d) A roof, or roof and associated ceiling, is deemed to have the Total R-Value in Figure 3.12.1.1.

-Figure 3.12.1.1 TYPICAL INSULATION OPTIONS FOR TYPICAL ROOF AND CEILING CONSTRUCTION
+Figure 3.12.1.1 TOTAL R-VALUE FOR TYPICAL ROOF AND CEILING CONSTRUCTION